fadikallel/AI4T/README.md

      - [TIMIT](https://zenodo.org/records/6560159)
      - [ODSS](https://zenodo.org/records/8370668)
      - [FoR](https://www.kaggle.com/datasets/mohammedabdeldayem/the-fake-or-real-dataset/data)

+   Download the **real-life** datasets:
      - [ITW](https://owncloud.fraunhofer.de/index.php/s/JZgXh0JEAF0elxa)

-   Links for the AI4T data are available in `AI4T dataset` directory.
-   > **NOTE: Each audio file was segmented into 10 seconds chunks for our experiments.**
+     - Links for the AI4T data are available in `AI4T dataset` directory. **NOTE**: Each audio file was segmented into 10 seconds chunks for our experiments.

-   For the dependencies, run:
+   To install all the dependencies, run:

    ```
    pip install -r requirements.txt
    ```

-3. Feature Extraction
+### 2. Feature Extraction

-   In our implementation we used the pretrained and frozen SSL model [wav2vec2-xls-r-2b](https://huggingface.co/facebook/wav2vec2-xls-r-2b).
+   In our implementation we used the features extracted from the **pretrained** SSL model [wav2vec2-xls-r-2b](https://huggingface.co/facebook/wav2vec2-xls-r-2b).
-   You can extract the averaged pool representation from each layer using the following script:
-   Please make sure to change the paths to the wav files and use the metadata files from `processed_metadata` directory
+   You can extract the averaged pool representation from each of its 48 layers using the following script.
+Please make sure to change the paths in the script.
     ```
-    wav2vec2-xls-r-2b_all-layers_extractor.py
+    python wav2vec2-xls-r-2b_all-layers_extractor.py
     ```

-    The result of this script will be 49 `.npy` files, one from each layer, layer 0 being the output for convolution block and 1-48 are the transformers.
-Each sample will be saved in `1x1920` shape.
-In our experiments, the 9th transformer layer was performing best (you can check the extended results [here](https://github.com/davidcombei/AI4T/blob/main/Layers_eval.pdf).
+  The output of this script will consist of 49 `.npy` files, one from each of the model's layers, where layer 0 is the output for convolution block and 1-48 are the transformers.
+For each audio sample a `1x1920` shaped vector will be created and stored in the order given by the processed_metadata file.
+In our experiments, the 9th transformer layer performed best (you can check the extended results [here](https://github.com/davidcombei/AI4T/blob/main/Layers_eval.pdf).

-   For data augmentation, we used the first 2 algorithms together in series described by Tak et al. in [RawBoost](https://arxiv.org/abs/2111.04433) paper and the codec, where we use AAC and Opus with a chance of 50/50.
+   For data augmentation (as introduced in Table 2), we used the first 2 algorithms of Rawboost as described in Tak et al. in [RawBoost](https://arxiv.org/abs/2111.04433).
+As codecs, we selected AAC and Opus, each with a probability of 0.5.
+To generate these augmented features, run:
-    For the RawBoost and codec augmented features:

    ```
-   rawboost_wav2vec-xls-r-2b_extractor.py
+   python rawboost_wav2vec-xls-r-2b_extractor.py
    ```

    and

    ```
-   xls-r-2b_codec-augm_extractor.py
+   python xls-r-2b_codec-augm_extractor.py
    ```

-These scripts will be extracting the features from layer 9 only.
-We truncated the SSL model from 48 transformer layers to only 9, speeding up the inference time.
+These scripts will extract the features from layer 9 alone.

 ## EXPERIMENTS